Seddryck/NBi/_documentation/resultset-alterations.md

 ## Renamings

 This alteration is useful when you want to rename a column.
-This kind of alteration is usually not needed except or can be handled by the query but when dealing with flat files, it could save you!
+This kind of alteration is usually not needed because this kind of operation can be handled by the query.
+On the other hand, when dealing with flat files, it could save you!

 To identify the original column to be renamed, you can use a column identifier of type ordinal such as *#3* or of type name such as *[myColumn]*.
 The new name of this column is a [scalar](../primitive-scalar/), it means that you can use a literal value but also variables, native transformations or formatting.

 In the following example, the first column is renamed *keyField* and the column named *f1* is renamed based on the content of the variable *newName* upper-cased.